umadan-dev/chartIt/README.md

 2. Clone from the Fork

+3. Install node and yarn globally

-3. yarn install (will install all dependencies)
+4. yarn install (will install all dependencies)

-4. yarn dev (will start the dev server)
+5. yarn dev (will start the dev server)

 **Submitting the Code -**